 And I invite you to share with me what sort of nostalgia the pepper and egg sandwich rouses in you.
 Comment below and let me know!

 Pro tip - If you're making this sandwich to take with you on the go, wrap it in foil and it will stay warm for hours.
+You can wrap the same way that's shown in our bacon egg and cheese sandwich recipe.

 Tips from a pepper and egg guru